 Good morning all

-Up and going for the day today.
-I am keeping myself busy by going to visit some of my kids on my caseload this morning.
-Into the office after that.
-Saying NO to smoking and keeping to my path along the Freedom Road.
-I hold my hand out to the next winner joining me kicking ash to the curb today.
+Up and going for the day.
+In the office and off to a location to see a couple of kids this morning at one of the south locations.
+Saying NO to smoking today and moving forward along the Freedom Road.
+I offer my hand to the next winner joining me kicking ash to the curb today.

 Have a good one